WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 We now show how the following use case may be implemented efficiently using this
-proposal: We may want to schedule a number of tasks, represented by functions `$task_0` to `$task_n`, to be executed concurrently.
+proposal: We want to schedule a number of tasks, represented by functions `$task_0` to `$task_n`, to be executed concurrently.
 Scheduling is cooperative, meaning that tasks explicitly yield execution so that a scheduler may pick the next task to run.